The Yellow Jackets and Terrapins are meeting for the final time as ACC rivals

 . . . . .

-Each of Hall's Tech teams has been powered by a potent offense, leading or finishing second in the ACC in batting or run production in 10 of his 19 years as the Yellow Jackets' head coach.
+Each of Hall's Tech teams has been powered by a potent offense, leading or finishing second in the ACC in batting or run production in 12 of his 20 years as the Yellow Jackets' head coach.
 Entering 2014, Tech is one of just five teams nationally to hit 48 or more home runs in each of the last three seasons and one of just seven teams nationally to post a slugging percentage of .430 or better in each of the last three years.

-Hall has had 91 players earn all-conference honors in his 19 years, while his players have received 34 All-America nods since 1994.
+Hall's players have earned 96 All-ACC honors in his 20 years, while 32 different players have garnered a total of 88 All-America honors since 1994.
 He has coached two National Players of the Year, two National Freshmen of the Year, one ACC Player of the Year, one ACC Pitcher of the Year and three ACC Rookies of the Year.

-Since Hall's arrival at Georgia Tech in 1994, a staggering 101 Yellow Jackets have been selected in the Major League Baseball Draft a total of 113 times -- that includes a school-record 10 draft picks in 2005 and 2007 and a record five top-10 round picks in 2013.
-Thirteen of his student-athletes have been selected in either the first or supplemental round, while he has coached 47 players that have been taken in the first 10 rounds of the MLB draft.
+Since Hall's arrival at Georgia Tech in 1994, a staggering 106 Yellow Jackets have been selected in the Major League Baseball Draft a total of 120 times -- that includes a school-record 10 draft picks in 2005 and 2007 and a record five top-10 round picks in 2013.
+Thirteen of his student-athletes have been selected in either the first or supplemental round, while he has coached 52 players that have been taken in the first 10 rounds of the MLB draft.
 Out of high school, 47 have been drafted, but chose instead to play for Hall.

 Hall's no-nonsense, professional approach has given his players the fundamentals they need to be successful after leaving Georgia Tech.
 That is indicated in the number of his former players that have excelled on the Major League level, headlined by Mark Teixeira of the New York Yankees and Matt Wieters of the Baltimore Orioles, and former players Nomar Garciaparra, Jason Varitek and Jay Payton.

-The success of Hall's former players in professional baseball is molded by their accomplishments at Tech, as his Yellow Jacket teams have advanced to 17 NCAA Regionals in his 19 years at the school.
-Georgia Tech has posted 42 NCAA tournament victories since his arrival in 1994, winning Regionals in 1994, 2000, 2002, 2004, 2005 and 2006 and Super Regionals in 2002 and 2006.
-The Yellow Jackets have finished .500 or better in ACC play in all but one year since his arrival, and have finished third or better in the league in 11 of his 19 seasons.
+The success of Hall's former players in professional baseball is molded by their accomplishments at Tech, as his Yellow Jacket teams have advanced to 18 NCAA Regionals in his 20 years at the school.
+Georgia Tech has posted 45 NCAA tournament victories since his arrival in 1994, winning Regionals in 1994, 2000, 2002, 2004, 2005 and 2006 and Super Regionals in 2002 and 2006.
+The Yellow Jackets have finished .500 or better in ACC play in all but one year since his arrival, and have finished third or better in the league in 11 of his 20 seasons.
 Georgia Tech has been ranked No. 1 in the country six times for a total of 22 weeks under Hall.

 . . . . .